Bad Bunny: Puerto Rico

 Bad Bunny released his music video for "El Apagón" on September 16, 2022.
 Accompanying the music video was a documentary directed by Kacho Lopez Mari that includes reporting by independent journalist Bianca Graulau.
-The video criticizes deficiency in the electrical network and constant blackouts from LUMA Energy, Act 22 of 2012, gentrification in San Juan, and land and beach privatization.
+The video criticizes deficiencies in the electrical network and constant blackouts from LUMA Energy, Act 22 of 2012, gentrification in San Juan, and land and beach privatization.
+Bad Bunny regularly addresses issues of colonialism, displacement, and Puerto Rican resistance in both his public performances and music video, widely recognized in "El Apagón".
+These works have highlighted issues such as gentrification and privatization of Puerto Rico's infrastructure to an international audience.

 After a rally held by Republican nominee Donald Trump at Madison Square Garden in October 2024 ahead of the 2024 United States presidential election, in which comedian Tony Hinchcliffe compared Puerto Rico to a "floating island of garbage in the middle of the ocean," Bad Bunny posted several videos on Instagram of Democratic nominee Kamala Harris that were critical of Trump.
 He endorsed Juan Dalmau of the Puerto Rican Independence Party in the 2024 Puerto Rico gubernatorial election.

+Following the September 2025 announcement of his Super Bowl LX halftime show performance, there was polarized public response, with some commentators calling into question his Americanness and others framing the importance of Puerto Rican visibility and cultural pride on such a large national stage.
+Having initially axed all U.S. stops on his 2025 tour to protect his fan base from any targeting by U.S. Immigration and Customs Enforcement, Bad Bunny added that he would accept the invitation to perform at the Super Bowl as a form of protest against the system that simultaneously seeks to embrace Latin music while displacing the people of the culture.
+His decision to headline the Super Bowl LX halftime show has been described as a milestone for Latino representation in U.S. popular culture.

+Since the announcement, his fanbase has organized online campaigns celebrating Puerto Rican culture and messages of inclusion in response to criticism of his Super Bowl appearance.
+Media reports note that many fans have also responded with humor by posting messages about learning Spanish and dancing along with his performance without knowing the words.
+Others have taken this announcement as an opportunity to publicly educate people about the history of the annexation of Puerto Rico and the continued colonial efforts.